akhil27051999/Deployment-of-3-Tier-Application/frontend/docs/frontend-service-overview.md

 ### Step 2: Write Dockerfile for Frontend Microservice

-**Step by Step Explaination**
+**Step-by-step Explanation**

 `FROM node:18-alpine`

-- Uses the official Node.js v18 image based on Alpine Linux, a lightweight and secure base image perfect for frontend apps.
+- Uses the official Node.js 18 image based on Alpine Linux.
+Alpine is a minimal, lightweight Linux distribution that helps keep container sizes small and boot times fast — ideal for frontend builds.

 `WORKDIR /app`

-- Sets the working directory in the container to /app.
-All commands and file paths after this will be relative to this directory.
+- Sets the working directory inside the container to /app.
+All subsequent commands (like copying files or running npm) are executed relative to this directory.

 `COPY package*.json ./`

-- Copies package.json and package-lock.json into the container.
-These files define the application's dependencies.
+- Copies package.json and package-lock.json from your local machine to the container.
+These files list project dependencies, scripts, and metadata.

 `RUN npm install`

-- Installs all required Node.js dependencies listed in package.json.
+- Installs all project dependencies inside the container.
+This is a key step to prepare the frontend app (especially if it uses React, Vue, etc.).

 `COPY . .`

-- Copies the remaining application source code into the container.
+- Copies all remaining frontend source code and assets into the container’s working directory.

 `EXPOSE 3000`

-- Informs Docker that the container will listen on port 3000.
-This is commonly used by frontend dev servers (e.g., React).
+- Specifies that the application inside the container will run and listen on port 3000.
+This is the default port for many frontend development servers (e.g., React’s development server).

 `CMD ["npm", "start"]`

-- Specifies the command to run the application.
-It starts the frontend server using the start script from package.json.
+- Defines the command that runs when the container starts.
+It runs the start script defined in your package.json, which typically starts the frontend server.

 ### Step 3 : Build the Docker Image